By Bill Clutter An excerpt of his book COAL TAR: How Corrupt Politics and Corporate Greed Are Killing US with Cancer

 Marquette Law Review, Vol. 95 2012

-Understanding injustice comes from personal experiences and the lessons we learn from current and historical events.
+Understanding injustice comes from our personal experiences and from the lessons we learn from historical and current events.

-In 1968, my father, James Dale Clutter, spent a day with Senator Robert F. Kennedy during the Indiana presidential primary traveling aboard the Wabash Cannonball Express.
+In 1968, my father, James Dale Clutter, spent a day with Senator Robert F. Kennedy traveling aboard the Wabash Cannonball during the Indiana presidential primary.

 My father, Jim Clutter, is the man with his arm resting on the rail.
 Photo reprinted

 with permission of The Journal Gazette, Ft.
 Wayne, IN.

 This was my first awareness of politics.
 I was nine years old.